 Jim: Okay, good.
 That was a test; go ahead.

-Lorie: If you can go to the grocery store and buy a cake and you can send invitations or put a little blurb in your church bulletin to say, "Hey, we're gonna collect formula, new clothes, diapers, diaper bags, gently used cribs and other baby items.
-We're gonna collect those on a Wednesday night during the prayer service.
+Lorie: If you can go to the grocery store and buy a cake and you can send invitations or put a little blurb in your church bulletin to say, “Hey, we’re gonna collect formula, new clothes, diapers, diaper bags, gently used cribs and other baby items.
+We’re gonna collect those on a Wednesday night during the prayer service.
 Bring them to room so and so.
-It's that easy, maybe have a cake, some refreshments, not even a cake if you don't want to, but have a baby shower.
-If you give one to a new mom, how about give one to a crisis pregnancy center.
+It’s that easy, maybe have a cake, some refreshments, not even a cake if you don’t want to, but have a baby shower.
+You’re … if you give one to a new mom, how about give one to a crisis pregnancy center.
 How easy that and—